Top 20 Hawaii Snorkeling Spots

 Kuilima Cove

 Kuilima Cove is another great place to snorkel on the North Shore of Oahu.
-This spot is definitely best when visited during the hot, calm summer months.
+This spot is best when visited during the hot, calm summer months.
 With that said, it’s also a place that you can count on during the winter because of the way the reef line shelters the cove from the larger waves that arrive from Oahu’s winter swells.

-Kuilima Cove is great for beginner snorkeling as it sits on the eastern side of the Turtle Bay Resort.
+Kuilima Cove is great for entry-level snorkeling as it sits on the eastern side of the Turtle Bay Resort.
 To get here, pull into the Turtle Bay Resort, and look for the Kuilima Cove parking lot which is to the right of the tennis courts.
 The beach on the left is the hotel’s beach, so be sure to go to the right.

 View More about Kuilima Cove